 Next step

-If you think a fractional CTO might fit your company, start with the fractional CTO services page to see exact pricing and scope.
-If the fit is less clear, send me a short description of where the company is right now and I will tell you which tier, if any, matches.
+If you think a fractional CTO might fit your company, start with the fractional CTO services page for exact pricing and scope.
+If the fit is less clear, book a free strategy call and tell me where the company is right now.
+I will tell you which tier, if any, matches.
 Advisor, fractional, embedded, or "wait six months" are all real answers.